See the full video here.

-Philosophy is a type of wisdom that makes us critical, creative and careful.
+Philosophy is knowledge that makes us critical, creative and careful.
 If I had to explain what philosophy is to a child, I wouldn't.
 What I would do instead is ask them some questions.
 For example, I might ask: "What's your name?"
 Then, I would ask if they think their name is important to who they are, if it makes them unique.
 From there, I would ask them to think about what else makes them unique.
-If you had to summarize what philosophy is for the whole world, you would say that it's the knowledge we have that enables us to question our ideas and that helps us make sense of things and act.
+If we had to retell the world what philosophy is, we would say that it is the knowledge to allow us to ask ourselves questions about things, to make sense of things and to act.
 Action must follow comprehension.
 Philosophy shouldn't just be theoretical thinking that remains in the ether floating around forever.
 It should be used as a basis on which to act in order to address the world's numerous and very important injustices.

-Philosophy can be used to determine what our prejudices and stereotypes are and to analyze the preconceived ideas that we carry around with us.
+Philosophy helps us to identify the prejudices and stereotypes that we have, which are preconceived ideas that we take with us, in our backpack, on our backs.
 This is very important, as it enables us to understand what our prejudices are.
-I also think studying philosophy helps build character.
+Secondly, I believe that philosophy also gives character.
 Because the type of philosophy I advocate doesn't involve a child thinking and reflecting on things in a vacuum.
 It involves communicating with others, such as family members, but mostly other children in class, as this introduces a child to the diversity and variety of ideas out there, and to the fact that anyone can teach you something new.
 People have different opinions, some of which are more substantiated than others.
 This is what helps to build character.
-When a child or young person practices philosophy, I think this helps them to understand that they have to try to change things that are unfair or that don't work.
+Thirdly, I believe that a child or a young person who practices philosophy realizes that we need to change things that are unjust and do not work.
 Ultimately, this makes us better citizens.

-Careful thinking involves many different elements, such as curiosity, empathy, trust, dreams and the strength to overcome adversity.
+There are many instruments in careful thinking, aren't there? curiosity, empathy, trust, dreams and the strength to overcome adversity.
 It's about being curious about other people and wanting to understand them, to be able to put yourself in their shoes and to focus on justice.